TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Parameters:

-General Enemy parameter tweaks - switch to default if youre combining with a mod like TPP Harcore.
+General Enemy parameter tweaks - switch to default if you're combining with a mod like TPP Harcore.
     Increased enemy sight at night time, because it's always full moon/so bright anyway.

 Player health scaling 400-0%(1hp)